signaldatascience/R-curriculum/src/week4/day2/splines.md

 * If you use a gradient boosted tree for `caretStack()`, is it any better than the simple linear combination?

+* If you use all of the techniques you've just learned about in a big ensemble, how low can the RMSE get?
+(This might take a lot of computation time, so it's **optional**, but is fun to look at.)

 Closing notes
 =============

 By now, you've tried a fairly wide variety of nonlinear fitting techniques and gotten some sense for how each of them works.

 *In practice*, people usually use tree-based methods, especially random forests and gradient boosted trees -- they tend to be fairly easily tuned and robust to overfitting.
 However, it's useful to have a broader overview of the field as a whole.

+Also, there are a lot of peculiarities to the interfaces of different nonlinear techniques -- when comparing them, `caret` offers a very well-designed interface for all of them, so it's nice to stick to using `train()` and other `caret` methods when possible.

 Hyperparameter optimization
 ---------------------------